Editing Individual Files on Remote Hosts

 The file opens in the WebStorm editor, without being added or downloaded to the local project.

 When you work with a remote file, a special toolbar appears at the top of the editor, showing the editing status ("The file is identical to the remote one" or "The file has been changed.
 Upload?".

-Remote files can be easily distinguished from local ones by looking at the annotation, which includes the server name (in our case it is <MyServer>) .
+Remote files can be distinguished from local ones by the annotation that includes the server name in our case it is <apache_completion>.

-- To compare the currently opened file with the last uploaded version, click .
-The files are opened in the standard WebStorm Difference Viewer, see Differences Viewer.
+To compare the currently opened file with the last uploaded version, click .
+The files are opened in the standard WebStorm Difference Viewer, see Differences Viewer for Files.

-As it has been mentioned above, an individual file is not added to a project.
-As a result, all the changes to it are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
-To prevent losing your data accidentally, WebStorm displays the following dialog box when you attempt to close the edited file or the entire project:
+Note that an individual file is not added to a project.
+As a result, all changes are discarded as soon as you close the file or the currently opened project unless these changes have been uploaded.
+To prevent losing your data, WebStorm displays the following dialog when you attempt to close the edited file or the entire project.